dorrabbkhan/sideprojects/README.md

 # sideprojects

- Fun projects I work on in free time or when learning new stuff
+ Fun projects I work on in free time or when learning new stuff.
+Here's the current roster:

+ Blackjack (Python) - Simple implementation of Blackjack against the computer in Python